mudox/home/content/post/site-build-notes.md

 ---

-How test site on Microsoft Edge browser on macOS?
+How to test site on Microsoft Edge browser on macOS?

 Suppose your hosting macOS was assigned IP address '192.168.0.100', and `hugo server` use port number '1313'.

 1. Install [Parallel Desktop.app].

-1. In 'Install Assistant' insterfce, choose 'Free Systems -> Modern.IE Test Environment -> Microsoft Edge on Windows 10'  option, which would install a trival version of Windows 10 operating system with Edge browser intalled.
+1. In 'Install Assistant' interface, choose 'Free Systems -> Modern.IE Test Environment -> Microsoft Edge on Windows 10'  option, which would install a trivial version of Windows 10 operating system with Edge browser installed.

 1. Re-run `hugo server` command with option `--bind='192.168.0.100' --baseURL='192.168.0.100'`.

-1. Open `http://192.168.0.100:1313` in the Edge browsser.
+1. Open `http://192.168.0.100:1313` in the Edge browser.

 # Issues And Solutions